-Accommodation: The volunteers will be hosted in a guesthouse.
+Accommodation: Volunteers will be hosted in a hostel.

 Age range: 18 and over